victorleaoo/PlayFy/README.md

 All you need to do to see these stats is login in with Spotify and input the playlist link.

+**IMPORTANT:**

+1. Send me a message with your Full Name and Spotify e-mail, in order for you to use the application.
+My Linked-In: https://www.linkedin.com/in/victor-leaoo/
-**IMPORTANT:** The playlist link must be the one present at the **share** option on the Spotify PC App or Spotify open in a browser.
+1. The playlist link must be the one present at the **share** option on the Spotify PC App or Spotify open in a browser.
 As shown below:

 <p align="center">
   <img src="media/spotify-print.png" />